chrisgleitze/neovim-config/README.md

 ## My Neovim approach

 I try to keep my Neovim config as lean as possible.
 I don't like to add dozens of plugins to Neovim.
-Then I could just as well use a JetBrains IDE like IntelliJ. ;-)
+Then I could just as well use a JetBrains IDE. ;-)

 A very helpful resource I consulted frequently is the ["Getting started with Neovim"](https://linovox.com/getting-started-with-neovim/) series by Linovox.